Gule3241/Hac-Player/README.md

 # HacPlayer-spotify-api-music-player
 This Music Player i.e. HacPlayer is part of my Real world JS implementation and is created to understand all the functionalities of API.
+Please Logout from spotify at first for the website to work

              Thank you for visiting this music player i.e. HacPlayer.
 We are truly sorry that you cannot play song on this player.
 We understand your disappointment, and apologize for any inconvenience that this may have caused you.
              The spotify API does not create plalyist all of the time/takes time to reflect on your account, sorry for the inconvenience faced, we are working on a fix.
              We sincerely apologize for any inconvenience you may be experiencing while using our website.
 As we are still in the process of learning and modifying our webpage, you might be encountering some issues.
              Please be rest assured that our team is actively working on resolving these issues and improving your browsing experience.
 We appreciate your patience and understanding during this learning phase.